nmn-pandey/brain-tumour-segmentation/readme.md

 This repository contains the code implementation of my Master's dissertation project at Brunel University London.
 The project focuses on developing advanced methods for automated segmentation of brain tumors from multimodal MRI scans by integrating modern mechanisms like Attention, Multi-Objective Losses and Swin Transformers into the traditional convolutional neural networks (CNNs) based U-Net architecture.
 Key challenges addressed include localizing indistinct tumor boundaries, handling class imbalances in medical datasets, and efficiently capturing global context.
 This work integrates attention mechanisms, multi-scale deep supervision, multi-objective loss functions, and Swin-Transformers into CNN-based architectures.

 In this README file, we provide an overview and explanation of the code and models developed for this project.
-However, for a comprehensive understanding of the methodologies, theories, and detailed analysis, we highly recommend referring to the code overview section below and the comments in the code itself.
-If you require further help, please feel free to contact me.
+For a comprehensive understanding of the methodologies, theories, and detailed analysis, we highly recommend referring to the code overview section at the end of this file and the comments in the code itself.
+If you require further help or would like to take this study forward, I would be pleased to support you.

 ### Dataset
 The Brain Tumor Segmentation (BraTS) 2023 dataset with T1, T1-contrasted, T2, and FLAIR MRI scans, including expert annotations for 1251 cases.